andrekovac/explain-programming/content/blog/other/learn-to-code.md

 - I myself learned the basics of web development via an [online course](#3-the-complete-web-developer-course) and am learning more about programming every single day I code.

 I hope this guide helps you to start your programming learning journey! 🎉🚀🐒

+[^1]: Of course, available time comes with some priviledge.
+But often it's also a lack of motivation which causes a lack of time.
+If you really want to become a developer, you might be able to **take** the necessary time even if you think you don't **have** it.